im4sea/.github/profile/README.md

 ## Governance

-IM4SEA is coordinated by the **OCHA ROSEA Information Management Unit**, in collaboration with regional and country-level IM officers.
+IM4SEA is coordinated by the **OCHA ROSEA Information Management Team**, in collaboration with regional and country-level IM officers.
 All repositories follow OCHA’s open data and interoperability principles to ensure transparency, sustainability, and reusability.

 ## Contact